turingschool/career-development-curriculum-site/module_three/index.md

 ### Deliverables & Due Dates
 By the end of Mod 3, you should have completed the following:

 1. **Exit Tickets** for each of the async lessons.
-These should be completed by EOD Friday of the respective week.
+Exit tickets can be submitted within a week of the lesson and are no longer due by the end of the week.
    * **[Week 1 Exit Ticket](https://forms.gle/eZF3XUagA4SS7p7m6)**
    * **[Week 4 Exit Ticket](https://forms.gle/uaftT1VbePHcisGn8)**